-I now weep broken again, broken and broken open.
-My first decade as her pupil, learning notes and keys and rhythms and time signatures.
-The beats within two bars.
+And time signatures.
+The beats between two bars.
 The measure of each note.
 The pulse within the walls of a home.
-I weep.

-We are interrupted.
-Another addict, furious at the treatment he was offered but refused to take because it didn’t include the pain killers he wanted screams at the doctor who has told him to leave the ER, “I HOPE YOUR CHILDREN ARE ALL FAGGOTS AND THEY DIE OF AIDS.”
+The addict, furious at the treatment he was offered but refused to take because it didn’t include the pain killers he wanted, screams at the doctor who has told him to leave the ER, “I HOPE YOUR CHILDREN ARE ALL FAGGOTS AND THEY DIE OF AIDS.”

-It is now eight hours since we’ve arrived at the ER.
-The night nurse comes in and we find that all the apple juice we plied on Florence was happily peed out - not into the little plastic tub, but instead all over the sheets, the pads the blanket, the bed.
-There is nothing left to do but catherize her.
+It is now eleven hours since we’ve arrived at the ER.
+Ms. Nurse Dee comes in and we find that all the apple juice we plied on Florence was happily peed out - not into the little plastic tub, but all over the sheets, the pads the blanket, the bed.
+There is nothing left to do but catheterize her.

-It is now 10:50pm and we are in her home lobby trying to get her from the stretcher into the wheelchair.
-Florence utterly befuddled stares up at the taller Amazon in childlike wonder.
+One of the Amazons scoops Florence into her arms.
+Florence, utterly befuddled, stares up at the Amazon in childlike wonder.
 Without thinking I blurt out, “Florence!
 It’s your dream come true!
 You're in the arms of a beautiful woman.”

 We can’t all fit in the tiny elevator.
 “They are going to take you up in the elevator and I'm going to take the stairs and meet you up on the 5th floor.”